Careful! Baby Chicks Are Delicate Do Not Hold Too Long - This Causes Stress & Can Make Them Sick!

-Chickens need bacteria in their bedding like fish need bacteria in the water in the fish tank!
+Grown chickens need bacteria in their bedding like fish need bacteria in the water in the fish tank!
 Chicks under 8 weeks old should be raised in wire cages!

 So here is an example of how balanced bacteria works.
 Lets say you go to the pet store to purchase new fish.
 Do you add your new fish to "new clean sterile water?"
 No you don't. why not? because your fish need a PH balance of "good and bad bacteria" for a healthy life.
 Most aquarium setups require "a percentage of "dirty fishwater" or "fish waste water" to get the proper balance of bacteria started for new fish.
 The same is true in any chicken coop.